krishjan05/PSDT_Week2_Stadium_Seating/README.md

-"# Group 1 Problem - Stadium Seating"
+# Group 1 Problem - Stadium Seating
 here are three seating categories at an athletic stadium.
 For a baseball game, Class A seats cost $15 each, Class B seats cost $12 each, and Class C seats cost $9 each.
 Create an application that allows the user to enter the number of tickets sold for each class.